Teaching children positive eco-habits

 Of course!
 We will be very happy to count more Little Sprouts in Muskoka!
 For more information, please connect with the group through Facebook "Little Sprouts Eco-club in Muskoka" or email Christina: info @ muskokaconservancy.org.

 Little Sprouts events and meetings:

-- May 13th at 10 am - Tree planting at Annie Williams Park
+- May 5th - Tree Planting at Annie Williams Park

 - May 27th - Annie Williams Park Board Picnic

 - Planting Terrariums with Seniors Workshop - Location and Date TBD